willdady/cdk-aws-app-runner-scheduler/README.md

 # CDK AWS App Runner Scheduler

 A reference AWS CDK application for scheduling the pausing and resuming of AWS App Runner services.
-Useful for dev environments where you want to pause services out-of-hours to save money.
+Useful for dev environments where you want to pause AWS App Runner services out-of-hours to save money.

 ## Setup